-This easy, no-cook pizza sauce recipe is perfect for making in bulk and freezing for pizza emergencies (which are totally a thing) and makes the BEST pizzas when combined with homemade pizza dough, mozzarella cheese and fresh basil.
+This easy, no-cook easy pizza sauce recipe is perfect for making in bulk and freezing for pizza emergencies (which are totally a thing) and makes the BEST pizzas when combined with homemade pizza dough, mozzarella cheese and fresh basil.

-The ingredients for this easy pizza sauce recipe are all pantry staples making it so easy to make your own sauce from scratch.
+The ingredients for this homemade pizza sauce recipe are all pantry staples making it so easy to make your own sauce from scratch.
 As with any tomato sauce, you can add herbs and spices to your own taste preference but I like to keep things super simple with pizza sauce.
 Oregano is the only seasoning I use because I love its flavor on pizza but feel free to add garlic powder, basil or chilli or red pepper flakes too.

 - Tomato paste.
 This is optional but I like the intense tomato-flavor it adds to the finished sauce.